Skip to content Skip to footer

 Based within a 7,000-acre protected rainforest reserve in Madre de Dios, Peru, you will work alongside researchers and wildlife professionals contributing to real conservation initiatives—not simulations or tourism.

 This program is designed to give you broad exposure across conservation disciplines, combining ecological research, wildlife monitoring, and rehabilitation support into one integrated experience.
+You will also be introduced to Hoja Nueva’s applied conservation work with local communities, including education, One Health, and sustainability initiatives that support both people and wildlife.

 No prior experience is required—only curiosity, motivation, and a willingness to learn.